yomguy/docker-composition-installer/README.md

 # docker-composition-installer
-Generic script to install a docker composition as a daemon
+Generic script to install a docker composition as a daemon with complete boot init scripts.

-Just copy `install.py` somewhere in your docker-compose project if you need it as a daemon with boot init scripts.
+Just copy `install.py` somewhere in your docker-compose project.

 Compatible only with Linux for now (sysvinit or systemd).